Vegas Strip Blackjack – Play for Real Money

 - Then, the dealer will deal two cards to each player face-up from their left.
-One of the cards dealt to the dealer will be face down, but there are some rules:
+One of the cards dealt with the dealer will be face down, but there are some rules:

 - If the dealer’s face-up card is an Ace, they will offer an insurance bet, which pays out two to one if they hit 21.

-- After that, the dealer “peeks for blackjack” and reveal a natural 21 if that’s their hand and players with 21 get their bet returned.
+- After that, the dealer “peeks for blackjack” and reveals a natural 21 if that’s their hand, and players with 21 get their bet returned.